nmuralid1/DynamicAttentionNetworks/README.md

     GHL\ Experiments.ipynb
         -This notebook depicts how once trainining and testing has been conducted for a specific model (DyAt-H, DyAt-Maxpool-H) and a specific sequence length, it can be evaluated to obtain the average MSE, WMSE values.

-Note, error values might not be recovered exactly as the torch.cuda.manual_seed() was not set during experimentation.
+Note, error values might not be recovered exactly due to differences in cuda versions, system and various other configurations.